uptonking/note4yaoo/note-react-rfc-createElement.md

   - In createElement, children gets passed as var args.
   - In the new transform, we'll always just add them to the props object - inline.
   - The reason we pass them as var args is to distinguish static children from dynamic ones in DEV.
-  - We can instead pass a boolean or use two different functions to distinguish them.
+  - We can instead pass a boolean flag or use two different functions to distinguish them.
 - avoid clone props
   - `<div {...props} />` can currently be safely optimized to `createElement('div', props)`
   - That's because `createElement()` always clones the passed object.